- STEK DYNOshield — our primary film. Top-tier self-healing, the best matte and satin finishes in the industry, 10-year warranty, strong value.

 Self-Healing Performance

 SunTek Ultra has solid self-healing properties.
-Their patented top coat heals light scratches effectively with heat exposure, performing comparably to 3M and only slightly behind STEK and XPEL.
+Their patented top coat heals light scratches effectively with heat exposure.
 For everyday surface-level scratches, the healing is sufficient and consistent.

 Clarity and Finish